vladflore/blog/_posts/2020-07-13-pet-project-part2.markdown

 This will bind the goal `org.pitest:pitest-maven:mutationCoverage` to the `test` phase, which means it will run whenever the test phase runs, such as by `mvn clean verify`.

+> **_NOTE:_** bare in mind that mutation testing can slow your unit tests, so you might want to separate them from the other tests.
+>Without further configuring the plugin _**all**_ your tests will be mutated, which could lead to longer than expected test execution time.
+>Something similar should be done for the integration tests too.
+I will address all of this in the following posts, as the project progresses.

 Before continuing with the next point, make sure your _SonarQube instance is running and configured correctly_ regarding mutation testing.
 Check _Configure SonarQube_ section of [this post]({{ site.baseurl }}{% post_url 2020-06-04-aws-ec2-sonarqube %}) for some guidance.